airbytehq/terraform-provider-airbyte/docs/resources/source_linkedin_ads.md

 Required:

-- `access_token` (String) The token value generated using the authentication code.
-See the <a href="https://docs.airbyte.com/integrations/sources/linkedin-ads#authentication">docs</a> to obtain yours.
+- `access_token` (String) The access token generated for your developer application.
+Refer to our <a href='https://docs.airbyte.com/integrations/sources/linkedin-ads#setup-guide'>documentation</a> for more information.

 Optional: